getdweb/dweb-gatsby/README.md

 ### About relative linking

 By default, the repository builds the website with relative linking.
-This includes  If you wanted to build this repo without relative linking, you would need to comment out `pathPrefix: '__GATSBY_IPFS_PATH_PREFIX__',` and `'gatsby-plugin-ipfs',` found in [gatsby-config.js](gatsby-config.js).
+If you wanted to build this repo without relative linking, you would need to comment out `pathPrefix: '__GATSBY_IPFS_PATH_PREFIX__',` and `'gatsby-plugin-ipfs',` found in [gatsby-config.js](gatsby-config.js).
 Additionally, you would have to disable the post-build process in [gatsby-node.js](gatsby-node.js) that replaces all image urls with the correct relative paths.

 ## Information about Modular Page Construction